 Proposals that FoodAPS data cannot adequately support will not be approved.
 For example, a proposal to use FoodAPS data to estimate outcomes for a single State will not be approved because the FoodAPS sample was not designed to provide results that may be generalized at the State level.

-Approval will be given only to those proposals that provide suitable protection against disclosure of confidential information about FoodAPS respondents, the establishments they visited, and the food items acquired.
-For example, planned research output that identifies establishment locations or names, product manufacturers, or name brands will not be approved.
+Approval will be given only to those proposals that provide suitable protection against disclosure of confidential information about FoodAPS respondents, the establishments the respondents visited, and the food items acquired.
+For example, planned research output will not be approved that identifies establishment locations or names, product manufacturers, or name brands.
 Proposals should address how data and research results will be protected during analysis and report preparation.
 To help assure ERS that disclosure risk will be fully considered and addressed, careful forethought should be given to the following when preparing a proposal:

 - The specific data elements needed for the proposed research;